sayonetech/MusicBox/README.md

 ## Lot of moving parts
 In order to create a mock Music Listening app, several parts of the puzzle were created from scratch.

+* Several datasets were created with simulated data to create a historic timeline of users and events.
+The Million Song Dataset was used as the music dataset.
 * The general flow starts with an automated event generator which creates listen-events at random time intervals for a configurable number of active listeners (1-1000).
 The python generator script sends a request to the webserver which uses nginx, uWSGI, Flask, and Bootstrap.
 * Kafka receives these messages, and once an hour a collector script stores them in HDFS.
 Currently, Kafka is a single server.
 * The Hadoop cluster contains one name node and three data nodes, all running on Ubuntu 12.10 64-bit.